Home Loans FAQ

 - An offset account is a feature of some mortgages.
 It is a savings account attached to the mortgage, with the balance used to offset the interest charged on your loan.

-- Some lenders, such as MyRate, have a free redraw and additional repayment facility on their variable rate loans which have the same benefits as an offset account.
+- Some home loan providers, such as MyRate, have a free redraw and additional repayment facility on their variable rate loans which have the same benefits as an offset account.
 Deposits can be banked into your loan account and the loan interest is calculated on the daily loan balance (after the deposit) but the extra funds are classed as available redraws.

 ||Currently viewing: 1.
 Home Loan Types